 - Indulge in your love of SciFi, comics, graphic novels and more at the Science Fiction Museum.

-If you’re staying for more than 3 days in Seattle, you’re going to need a few extra activities to add to your itinerary!
+If you’re staying for more than 3 days in Seattle, you’re going to need a few extra activities and Seattle day trips to add to your itinerary!
 Here are a few of our favorite activities.
 We’ve included everything from a boat tour to additional landmarks to explore.

 Whether you’re in the mood to wake up with a refreshing dip in the Puget Sound, or simply spend the morning walking along the shore with your feet in the sand, Alki Beach is the perfect place to do it!